Table Of Contents

 How Can Elmiron Cause Maculopathy?

-There is substantial evidence from medical literature that at least 6 months of the prescription medication Elmiron causes about 25% of users to develop pigmentary maculopathy.
-Macular injury can cause permanent vision loss and total blindness.
+There is substantial evidence from the medical literature that at least 6 months of the prescription medication Elmiron causes about 25% of users to develop pigmentary maculopathy.
+Macular injury can cause blurred vision, permanent vision loss, and total blindness.

-In more mild cases, it can cause difficulty reading and other vision impairment.
+In more mild cases, it can cause difficulty reading and other vision impairments.
 Studies have found that Elmiron causes maculopathy as a result of drug toxicity.

 What is Interstitial Cystitis?

 The bladder is a hollow, muscular organ that stores urine.
 The organ expands until it’s full and then signals the brain through the pelvic nerves that it’s time to urinate.

 In patients with IC medical records, these signals get mixed up — you feel the need to urinate more often and with smaller volumes of urine than most people.
-IC most often affects women, and can have a long-lasting impact on quality of life.
+IC most often affects women and can have a long-lasting impact on their quality of life.

 Does Elmiron Cure IC?

 Elmiron is not a cure for interstitial cystitis patients’ medical records.
 The drug helps to treat the symptoms of overactive bladder syndrome by preventing irritation and swelling of the walls of the bladder.
 Elmiron is thought to function as a synthetic mucus layer around the bladder to guard against irritation.

 Either way, the case comes down to whether side effects require a warning based on the available information that communicated the risk of vision problems.